turingschool/front-end-curriculum/projects/module-1/dog-party-2.0.md

 ## Overview

 As a frontend developer, you're going to need to be able to accurately build out the UI (user interface) for websites based on [comps](https://en.wikipedia.org/wiki/Comprehensive_layout) provided by a designer.
-For your first project, you'll build a 1-page static site to practice writing well structured, semantic HTML with clean, precise CSS, as well as take a first crack at adding some user interaction with Javascript and the DOM.
+For your first project, you'll build a 1-page static site to practice writing well structured, semantic HTML with clean, precise CSS, as well as take a first crack at adding some user interaction with JavaScript and the DOM.

 <!-- Something to note is that you will need to style the comp two different ways using two different css stylesheets.
 This is based off of the [CSS Zen Garden site](http://www.csszengarden.com/).  **Although you will need to have two stylesheets, the same HTML file and structure will be used for both layouts** (aka even though you'll have two stylesheets, you'll have only one index.html file).
 This is to help you focus on what is necessary for your HTML structure so that it can work for multiple layouts. -->